 - Students may not receive both the certificate in recording arts and minor in music technology

-- Students matriculated in degree programs outside of the Mason Gross School of the Arts must check with their unit of registration for instructions on how to request the declaration of this minor.
+- Students matriculated in degree programs outside of the Mason Gross School of the Arts must declare the Minor in Music Technology through their school of enrollment.

 Certificate in Recording Arts